 Iraq

-Iraq is surrounded by Saudi-Arabia, Jordan, Syria, Turkey, Iran and Kuwait, and has been at the centre and conflux of events not just in the region but worldwide for decades.
+Iraq holds immense historical and geopolitical significance.
+Bordered by Saudi Arabia, Jordan, Syria, Turkey, Iran, and Kuwait, it has been a focal point of events not only in the region but also on the global stage.
 Iraq is a member of the League of Arab States (LAS), as well as the Organization of Islamic Cooperation (OIC).

 Grave Violations